mk-system/timehunt/README.md

 - This application retrieves and displays appointments from Google Calendar.
 - Node.js is required for operation.
+- This software is released under the MIT License, see LICENSE.txt.

 ## How to use this app